 So long as such book-entry procedures are applicable, no person acquiring an interest in such certificates ("Certificate Owner") will be entitled to receive a certificate representing such person's interest in such certificates.
-Unless and until definitive certificates are issued under the limited circumstances described below under "-Physical Certificates", all references to actions by certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificates for distribution to Certificate Owners in accordance with DTC procedures.
+Unless and until definitive certificates are issued under the limited circumstances described below under "-Physical Certificates", all references to actions by certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to certificateholders shall refer, as the case may be, to distributions, notices, reports and statements to DTC or Cede, as the registered holder of such certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.